Surgical Critical Care: Central Venous Catheter (CVC)

 - Most Common Source: Skin Colonization

-- S. epidermidis (Most Common)
+- Most Common Organisms:- S. epidermidis (Most Common)

 - S. aureus (Second Most Common)